iterative/dvc.org/content/docs/user-guide/machine-learning-pipelines/defining-pipelines.md

 </admon>

-You can write the `dvc.yaml` file above directly, or DVC can do it with the following call:
+You can write the `dvc.yaml` file above directly, or DVC can do it for you with the following call:

 ```dvc
 $ dvc stage add --name preprocess \